Hydrogen anion

 The hydrogen anion, H−, is a negative ion of hydrogen, that is, a hydrogen atom that has captured an extra electron.
 The hydrogen anion is an important constituent of the atmosphere of stars, such as the Sun.
 In chemistry, this ion is called hydride.
 The ion has two electrons bound by the electromagnetic force to a nucleus containing one proton.

 The binding energy of H− equals the binding energy of an extra electron to a hydrogen atom, called electron affinity of hydrogen.
 It is measured to be 0.754195(19) eV or 0.02771616(70) hartree (see Electron affinity (data page)).
 The total ground state energy thus becomes -14.359888 eV.

+By Lieb's inequality, H−− has no bound state, so it does not exist.

 Occurrence

 The hydrogen anion is the dominant bound-free opacity source at visible and near-infrared wavelengths in the atmospheres of stars like the Sun and cooler; its importance was first noted in the 1930s.
 The ion absorbs photons with energies in the range 0.75–4.0 eV, which ranges from the infrared into the visible spectrum.
-Most of the electrons in these negative ions come from the ionization of metals with low first ionization potentials, including the alkali metals and alkali earths.
+Most of the electrons in these negative ions come from the ionization of metals with low first ionization potentials, including the alkali metals and alkaline earths.
 The process which ejects the electron from the ion is properly called photodetachment rather than photoionization because the result is a neutral atom (rather than an ion) and a free electron.

 H− also occurs in the Earth's ionosphere and can be produced in particle accelerators.